federgraph/fleetrace-angular-fr05i/README.md

 ### 4. About SimpleText

 SimpleText is not used here.
 It can be removed.
 But you could add another button to download and process current event data from the server.
-See jsonBtnClick() in app.moduld.ts.
+See jsonBtnClick() in app.module.ts.

 ## Build for Delphi or Node

 For Delphi or Node we use the `/frac/` base-href.
 Run `npm run build-fr` to build the project.
-This will build using the hardcoded base-href.
+This will build using the hard-coded base-href.
 The build artifacts will be stored in the `dist/` directory.

 - In the ini file of the Delphi application you need to specify the location of the dist folder.